A sustainable way of living and finding balance

 Ayurveda is not a trend or just an other diet.
 It's a sustainable way of living and finding balance.
 It's flowing smoothly with nature, remembering our natural state and

 stepping away from the things that cause imbalance.

-Ayur - means life and Veda - knowledge or science
+Ayur - means life and

 It's a constitutional medicine, meaning that we look at the body as a whole, and each person individually.
 We all have different constitutions, and therefore we should be treated in different ways.
 Not one size fits all.

 (ethers are subtle energies in and around us)

-PITTA - fire and water
+- PITTA - fire and water

-KAPHA - water and earth
+- KAPHA - water and earth

-We all have a bit of every dosha in us.
+We all have parts of each dosha in us.
 Usually one or two doshas are dominating, and their qualities will show up the most.
 We also have tendencies towards different imbalances depending on which dosha is predominant in us.

 If we know the dominant doshas, we can live in a sustainable way and prevent misalignment from happening.

 The qualities of the doshas relate both to our physical body and our mental state.
 Different kinds of food, exercise, and lifestyles suit different doshas and bodies.

 aware of how the doshas shows up in you.

-Prepaire for your consultation
+Prepare for your consulation

 To find out more about what works for you, it is best to

 and should be taken into account.

 Remember that the dosha self test is only one of many tools that are used to conclude which constitution and imbalances you might have.
 It cannot be used for self-diagnosis.